druglogics/ags-paper/docs/index.md

 3. [`topo-and-link`](https://github.com/bblodfon/ags-paper-1/tree/master/results/topo-and-link): results where both mutations applied to the generated boolean models (used in section [CASCADE 2.0 Analysis (Topology and Link Operator Mutations)])

 :::{.note}
-Because the simulation results using **only link operator mutations** were substantially more (both CASCADE 1.0 and CASCADE 2.0 networks were tested and for various number of simulations) than the others using topology or both kind of mutations, we splitted the [link-only-mutations results](https://github.com/bblodfon/ags-paper-1/tree/master/results/link-only) to 2 directories (`hsa` and `bliss`) having the results from the different synergy assessment methods (check Drabme's `synergy_method` [configuration option](#https://druglogics.github.io/druglogics-doc/drabme-config.html)).
+Because the simulation results using **only link operator mutations** were substantially more (both CASCADE 1.0 and CASCADE 2.0 networks were tested and for various number of simulations) than the others using topology or both kind of mutations, we split the [link-only-mutations results](https://github.com/bblodfon/ags-paper-1/tree/master/results/link-only) to 2 directories (`hsa` and `bliss`) having the results from the different synergy assessment methods (check Drabme's `synergy_method` [configuration option](#https://druglogics.github.io/druglogics-doc/drabme-config.html)).
 :::

 Lastly, the [`results`](https://github.com/bblodfon/ags-paper-1/tree/master/results) directory also includes the following files: